 You might consider making a top list in regards to whatever your specialty is.
-For example EJ team member Neroli who focuses on creativity in her column, might come up with a list of the “Top 10 most creative business ideas of the 21st century“.
+For example blogger Neroli who focuses on creativity, came up with a list of the “Top 10 most creative business ideas of the 21st century“.

 You don’t need to have the absolute definitive top 10, this is simply your opinion based on your research and knowledge.
 Don’t be afraid to upset some people who don’t agree with you, this will do wonders for how popular your article becomes because of the controversy.